Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ```

 **GetInputStatus**
-It returns the status of a key or mouse button.
+It returns the status of a key button.
 ```cpp
 static InputStatus GetInputStatus(int key);
 ```